A review of the luxury, all-inclusive resort, Zöetry Paraiso de la Bonita, located on Mexico’s Yucatan peninsula

 These restaurants don’t do buffets for any of their sittings – so everything is à la carte.
 The menus changed a bit every day – but the choices largely remained the same – which would have got tiresome if we had been there for a longer and hadn’t taken some of our miles outside of the resort.

 We are vegans.
 This can be problematic when we’re travelling – but we hoped that a luxury wellness resort could cope.
 And to a large extent, we were accommodated.
 There were limited vegetarian options on the menu and none were vegan, apart from basic appetizers; plates of fruit or vegetables, or could easily be made vegan.
 So, everything had to be made from scratch.
 This went well – the only annoyances were, having to remind them continually of our dietary needs (that shouldn’t have been so difficult in a small resort), some of the waiters not knowing what “Vegano” meant and the lack of variety of the food.
 I have to say that the food that was served was very well presented and tasted gorgeous.
 The portion sizes were generally on the small side but were made up for by the number of courses.

 Our Room and the Service

 We were given a suite on the 3rd floor which meant we had nobody above us, which is always nice.
-In fact we didn’t hear any neighbors moving around or making any noise for the whole of our stay.
+In fact, we didn’t hear any neighbours moving around or making any noise for the whole of our stay.
 The suite had a very private balcony that was not really overlooked at all so you could wander around naked if you chose (we did a few times).
-Of course we had a magnificent view of the ocean and the beach and were treated to some wonderful sunrises.
+Of course, we had a magnificent view of the ocean and the beach and were treated to some wonderful sunrises.